 Liziba Station (李子坝站)

-Chongqing Rail Transit Line 2 passes through the 6th–8th floors of a residential building.
+Chongqing Rail Transit Line 2 passes through the 6th–8th floors of a 19-storey residential building.
 The most photographed railway station in China.

 Dazu Rock Carvings (大足石刻)